Z-Wave Ghost Removal using a UZB-Stick - How To

 • It is common for it to take multiple tries at the Refresh/Remove buttons to remove a ghost, give it at least five or six attempts before assuming it's not going to work.
 Shutting down/restarting between successful removals can also help.

-How do I remove ghosts using a Z-Wave UZB stick?
+4. How to remove ghosts using a Z-Wave UZB stick?

-[Link to the Z-Wave UZB stick ghost removal guide: Ghost Removal - Who you gonna call?! ]
+Click here to download the Z-Wave UZB stick ghost removal guide: Ghost Removal - Who you gonna call?!
+(PDF format)

 • Important: If you end up needing to follow the steps in the Ghost Removal Guide PDF: